 - Take box cheese grater and grate coconut meat.
 The flake size will be dependent on the size of the grater you have used.
 There is a chance that your knuckles will be scraped during the process.
 Be wary of this so that it does not happen.
-Largest coconut flakes are used for decoration.
+The largest coconut flakes are used for decoration.
 Smaller sizes are used for baking.
 Choosing the size depends on the dish or on your taste.

 - Spread flakes on a non-stick mat-lined baking tray.
-Preheat the oven to 175 degree Celsius or 350 degrees Fahrenheit.
+Preheat the oven to 175 degrees Celsius or 350 degrees Fahrenheit.
 Turn off the heat.
 Place the baking tray in the oven.
 Wait for 30 minutes.
 Remove and reheat.
 Repeat once to obtain white or dry flakes.
 If you want golden or toasted flakes, repeat twice.
 Let it rest inside the oven for about two hours after the completion of the last round.

 Coconut Flakes Health benefits

 Coconut, whether flaked or shredded, provides a number of health benefits.
-You can get a lot of coconut flakes health benefits.
+You can get a lot of coconut flakes’ health benefits.
 There is no actual difference between coconut flakes and shredded coconut, except the former is bigger in size.
 However, choosing an unsweetened coconut over a sweetened one makes a major difference.
 Water content is lower in unsweetened coconut.
 This makes it a concentrated powerhouse of nutrients.
 Unhealthy sugar is also found or present in minuscule amounts.

 - One ounce of desiccated or unsweetened dried coconut has about 4.5 grams of beneficial fiber.
-This makes up 18 percent of daily value.
+This makes up 18 percent of the daily value.
 In contrast, the sweetened version contains about three grams.
-The fiber in the diet assists you to feel full for a much longer of time.
+The fiber in the diet assists you to feel full for a much longer time.
 You lose weight easily.
-It also restricts the risk of heart diseases, few varieties of cancer and heart disease.
+It also restricts the risk of heart diseases, few varieties of cancer, and heart disease.
 Constipation along with digestive issues will also go away.

 - One ounce of the unsweetened dried coconut has 38 percent of DV for Manganese and 11 percent for copper.
 There will also be small amounts of phosphorus, selenium, iron, potassium, zinc, and magnesium.
 Each serving of sweetened dried coconut contains 13 percent of DV for manganese.
 About six percent of DV for selenium are also found.
-Manganese is excellent anti-oxidant which heals wounds and prevents damage to cells.
+Manganese is an excellent anti-oxidant that heals wounds and prevents damage to cells.
 It plays a positive role in the development of bones and metabolism too.
 Copper, yet another antioxidant is needed to whip up red blood cells.
 The metal absorbs iron and keeps the immune system strong.
 It also ensures that the nerves function properly.

-Coconut should be taken in moderation as it is full of calories
+The coconut should be taken in moderation as it is full of calories

 Saturated fat has been associated with the risk of heart disease and a rise in cholesterol.
 However, lauric acid, a kind of saturated fat available in coconut, is different from the rest and may not bring about many bad effects.
 It is believed to increase the quantity of “good” cholesterol and not the “bad” cholesterol.

-As per a 2009 study, obese women who supplemented their regular diet with oil from coconut for a period of 12 weeks enjoyed a decrease in the circumference of their waist and also beneficial changes in cholesterol level.
+As per a 2009 study, obese women who supplemented their regular diet with oil from coconut for a period of 12 weeks enjoyed a decrease in the circumference of their waist and also beneficial changes in cholesterol levels.
 However, despite all such benefits, coconut should be taken in moderation as it is full of calories.
 It is 185 for every ounce for the unsweetened variety and 128 calories for every ounce for the sweetened type.